Highlights Of The Program

 iLoF

-• Addressing challenges in developing brain-targeted personalized drug therapies
+• Addressing challenges in developing brain-targeted personalised drug therapies

 • Exploring exosomes as natural carriers for CNS-targeted delivery strategies

-• Advancing engineered exosomes for precise delivery in neurological disorders
+• Developing engineered exosomes for precise delivery in neurological disorders

 09:55 - 10:00